shreyasbapat/thoughts/_posts/2020-10-17-women-in-india.md

 Take a wild guess of the growth rate of Agriculture sector of India.
 We call ourselves a country of farmers.
 I will give you a discount, guess the number from 2017, when the economy was strongest ever.
 Do you have a number in mind?

 Okay, hold your breath.
 Here comes the number.
-If you don't trust me, please read the [report by Ministry of Finance](http://mofapp.nic.in:8080/economicsurvey/pdf/001-027_Chapter_01_Economic_Survey_2017-18.pdf).
-Here it comes, and I quote:
+Government of India states this in a [report by Ministry of Finance](http://mofapp.nic.in:8080/economicsurvey/pdf/001-027_Chapter_01_Economic_Survey_2017-18.pdf) and I quote:

 > This is on account of lower growth in ‘Agriculture & allied’, and ‘Industry’ sector, which are expected to grow at 2.1 per cent and 4.4 per cent respectively.
 In 2017-18, service sector is expected to grow at 8.3 per cent, as compared to 7.7 per cent in  2016-17.
 Within the services sector, only the growth of ‘Public administration, defence & other services’ sector is expected to decline in 2017-18.